Editors note: This is a story that I shared with you all on R U OK? Day last year.

 Suicide is the leading cause of death for young men and women under 25 (more than car accidents or skin cancer), and sadly is still a topic many feel uncomfortable discussing.

 Statistics show one in four young Aussies battle some kind of mental challenge, whether it be anxiety or depression and now more than ever it’s more important they feel safe enough to speak up if they’re struggling.

-Since launching seven years ago, R U OK? works tirelessly to encourage people to ask one another that question openly, particularly on National R U OK?
+Since launching eight years ago, R U OK? works tirelessly to encourage people to ask one another that question openly, particularly on National R U OK?
 Day.

 Personally, I think that this should happen every day, or on any day that you see a friend, family member, colleague or complete stranger having problems, or indicating that they are not OK.
 What we sometimes fail to remember is that a lot of people go through silent paint that we cannot see, and mental illness is definitely one of these.